Financial Dashboards for Growing Companies

 What a financial dashboard should show

-Founders need cash position (what is in the bank and what is committed), burn (net cash leaving the business per month), and runway (months of operation at that burn).
+Business owners, founders, and finance teams need cash position (what is in the bank and what is committed), burn (net cash leaving the business per month), and runway (months of operation at that burn).
 On the revenue side, MRR or a clearly defined revenue proxy matters so you are not confusing signed contracts with collected cash.

 Why spreadsheets fail as dashboards